Matthias-Wandel/imgcomp/README.txt

 There is also the option to save an image (I use that a lot) in the view of view.cgi.
 I use the setuid bit on view.cgi to run as "me" so that the file ownerships are consistent.
+This requires the www/pix/keep directory to be writable by view.cgi (either make it public or make sure view.cgi runs as a user that has permission)

 --------------------------------------------------------------------------------------------------